Deirdre Camogie GAC

-Deirdre is a Belfast camogie club that played in the first two finals of the All Ireland club championship although without success.

-It was founded in 1929 forming the Senior Camogie league in South Antrim with Ardoyne, Gaedhil Uladh McKelvey's, O'Connell's and St Mary's Training college.

-They won their first Antrim championships back to back in 1937 and 1938.
+Deirdre were a successful Belfast camogie club that reached the first two finals of the All Ireland club championship, losing both.
+The club was founded no later than 1929 and formed the senior league in South Antrim with Ardoyne, Gaedhil Uladh McKelvey's, O'Connell's and St Mary's Training College.
+Deirdre won their first Antrim championship in 1937, retained it in 1938 and regained it in 1940.